 The developer took a testing approach based on the component of the TOE and the respective specification of each component.
-Physically, the embedded software is not separated, but logically, it can be divided into Java Card Platform and card manager in accordance with the Java Card Platform 2.2.2 [6][7][8], the GlobalPlatform 2.1.1 [9] and the Visa GlobalPlatform 2.1.1 [10], respectively.
+Physically, the embedded software is not separated, but logically, it can be divided into Java Card Platform and card manager in accordance with the Java Card Platform 2.2.2 [6][7][8] and the Visa Global Platform 2.1.1 [9][10], respectively.

-The developer conducted 2,233 test cases related to the TSFIs and module interfaces, and cryptographic functions as described below:
+The developer conducted 2,298 test cases related to the TSFI and module interface, and cryptographic functions as described below:

-- The automated tools for testing, whether the smartcard specifications (ISO/IEC 7816) and GP/VGP, Java Card specifications are satisfied, are used to conduct the security function tests and module interface tests through the scenariobased scripts. - The developer used an in-house testing tool for some special tests including crypto test, tear test, card initializations test, and security audit test. - The developer conducted additional special tests including fault attack protection mechanisms test, memory range checking test, secure object (key, PIN) integrity checking test, cryptographic key deletion test, and forcing card reset test.
+- The automated tools for testing, whether the smartcard specifications (ISO/IEC 7816, ISO/IEC 14443) and GP/VGP, Java Card specifications are satisfied, are used to conduct the security function tests and module interface tests through the scenario-based scripts. - The developer used an in-house testing tool for some special tests including crypto test, tear test, card initializations test and security audit test. - The developer conducted additional special tests including fault attack protection mechanisms test, memory range checking test, secure object (key, PIN) integrity checking test, cryptographic key deletion test, and forcing card reset test.

-The developer tested all the TSF and analyzed testing results in accordance with the assurance component ATE\COV.2.
+The developer tested all the TSF and analyzed testing results in accordance with the assurance component ATE_COV.2.
 This means that the developer tested all the TSFI defined for each life cycle state of the TOE, and demonstrated that the TSFI behaves as described in the functional specification.

-The developer tested both subsystems (including their interactions) and modules (including their interfaces), and analyzed testing results in accordance with the assurance component ATE\DPT.3.
+The developer tested both subsystems (including their interactions) and modules

+(including their interfaces), and analyzed testing results in accordance with the assurance component ATE_DPT.3.

-The developer correctly performed and documented the tests in accordance with the assurance component ATE\FUN.1.
+The developer correctly performed and documented the tests in accordance with the assurance component ATE_FUN.1.